 When students register, they will see, as usual, if the course is offered A-F, S-N, or with the student option to choose between those two grading systems.
 In accordance with University policy, we do not anticipate changes to the grading system that would take place after registration.

-What if I can’t attend UMN Morris in person this fall?
+What if I can’t attend UMN Morris in person this spring?
 Can I still take all of my classes?

 The University of Minnesota Morris is committed to helping students advance in their degree programs, and we will provide a clear process for helping you take the courses you need.

 Why do instructors get to make the decision about the delivery format of their course?

 At their June 2020 meeting, the Board of Regents approved a framework for resuming in-person instruction this academic year in ways that are consistent with public health guidance and provide flexibility for students, staff, and faculty.

 A key component of this is faculty and instructor flexibility in deciding the preferred modality of their course, subject to capacity constraints on classrooms in accord with physical distancing guidance.
 Instructors are best positioned to understand the learning objectives of their courses and whether and how they might be best achieved via different modalities.
 This approach is consistent with the faculty's express authority over the curriculum.